Funding Opportunities

 Student & Trainee Funding

 Travel stipends apply to CGH-approved trips that involve international or domestic travel.
-Stipends are intended to cover the incremental costs associated with travel and do not provide compensation in form of direct salary or resources for the project conduct.
+Stipends are intended to assist with the costs associated with travel and do not provide compensation in form of direct salary or resources for the project conduct.
 Students based in the US who are completing remote global research projects are not eligible for the travel stipend.

 CGH travel stipends are intended to encourage as many students as possible to gain exposure to international health care systems and research environments, but stipends are not meant to cover all travel expenses.
 Students should expect out-of-pocket costs and should plan for their trip accordingly.